A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Introduction

-\begin{itemize} \item A novel reinforcement learning-based, general-purpose graph sparsification framework with modular and easily modifiable components; \item Task flexibility because of the plug-in reward function; \item Task scalability as SparRL's time complexity is independent from the size of a graph. \end{itemize}
+In summary, the contributions of SparRL are the following: \begin{itemize} \item A novel reinforcement learning-based general-purpose graph sparsification framework with modular, task-adaptive, and easily modifiable components; \item Task flexibility because of the plug-in reward function; \item Task scalability as SparRL's time complexity is independent of the size of a graph; and \item Simple to use time v.s. performance trade-offs. \end{itemize}

 The source code of SparRL can be found at \url{https://github.com/rwickman/SparRL-PyTorch}.